 Experienced family lawyers you can rely on

 If you’ve been searching for a family lawyer in and around Lanarkshire, look no further, Lanarkshire Law Practice is a leading name in matters concerning divorce, cohabitation, civil partnerships and separation in Lanarkshire.
 Our dedicated family lawyers are vastly experienced and greatly respected.
-You can rest assured knowing that we will work to secure the best outcome for you.
+You can rest assured knowing that we will work to secure the best outcome for you at our office in Bellshill.

 When a married couple in Scotland separate, the law governing the financial issues arising out of their separation is the Family Law (Scotland) Act 1985.
 This Act provides that each party should obtain a fair share of the net value of the matrimonial property which they had at the date they separated.
 Here at Lanarkshire Law, we have considerable experience in negotiating the terms of Separation Agreements on behalf of clients with diverse financial circumstances.
 We offer practical advice and guidance in each step of the process.